- Tumble dryer drying cycle takes too long

 - If the room temperature is not within this range, the tumble dryer may not operate correctly and will not heat up.

-- Heat the room in which the tumble dryer is situated until it reaches a suitable temperature, or move the dryer to another room which is at a suitable temperature.
+- Heat the room in which the tumble dryer is situated until it reaches a suitable temperature, or move the dryer to another room that is at a suitable temperature.

 4. Try adjusting the residual moisture level.